Search the CatalogFind books, music, videos & more.

 Free eBooks & More

 Get ConnectedDBRLTeen provides many ways to stay connected with the books and services you love most.
 All you need is an internet connection, an email address, and a library card.
 Learn more!

 Category Archives: College Prep Resources

-The registration deadlines are fast approaching for those planning to take the next round of ACT exams.
-Registration for the April 14 ACT exam is due Friday, March 7.
+The registration deadlines are fast approaching for those planning to take the next round of ACT and SAT exams.
+Registration for the October 25 ACT exam is due Friday, September 19.
 Sign-up online.
-If you would like to know more about testing locations, costs and fee … Continue reading
+Registration for the November 8 SAT exam is due Thursday, … Continue reading

 As young adult looking for help applying to college, the best place for you to start is with your high school guidance counselor.
 Planning for college begins in earnest during your junior year and your guidance counselor can help you … Continue reading

 Today, there are more women and people of color attending college then ever before.
 In an effort to provide equal access to higher education and promote campus diversity, colleges and civic organizations provide financial aid exclusively to these groups.
 As … Continue reading

 Grants and loans and scholarships, oh my!
 With so many options to fund your college education, it’s easy to see how one might get confused.
 Here’s a basic breakdown of the most common forms of financial aid as defined by … Continue reading

 The Free Application for Federal Student Aid, or FAFSA, is the primary application used by all colleges and universities to determine your eligibility for grants, loans, work-study and scholarships.
 In other words, this form is mandatory for all those planning to attend college.
 The Missouri Department … Continue reading

 F-A-F-S-A. Commit these five letters to memory.
 If you plan on attending college, they will follow you throughout the course of your entire academic career.
 It’s a little daunting, I know.
 DBRLTeen is here to help make these five letters … Continue reading